gortc/dev/README.md

 ## Original author
-I'm Aleksandr Razumov ([ernado](https://github.com/ernado)), full time go developer with commercial experience starting from 2014 (and non-go from 2011) and currently working in German company not related to project.
+I'm Aleksandr Razumov ([ernado](https://github.com/ernado)), full time go developer with commercial experience starting from 2014 (and non-go from 2011) and currently working at German company not related to project.

 ## Goals